sahinyurek/picoCTF-writeups/General_Skills/HashingJobApp.md

 ```

 Using md5sum without arguments to give the input directly from the shell.
-Press Ctrl + D twice to mark the end of file.
+Press Ctrl + D twice to mark the end.

 ```shell
 ┌──(xodzk㉿kali)-[~]